-Of course we all need protein (or amino acids) and plant sources are unlikely to be enough.
+Of course we all need protein (more specifically their building blocks, amino acids).
+Plant sources are unlikely to provide enough.
 Unless we can each return to keeping chickens and a cow on family farms, where we would live with the immediate environmental impacts of our dietary choices, we need to develop a cultural solution.
 One promising solution–if we can just get over the ick-factor–is minilivestock, or the cultivation of insects for food.

 Some of the benefits:

 - Insects generally contain more protein and less fat than traditional meats, according to the Entomological Society of America.

 - They also have about 20 times higher food conversion efficiency than traditional meats, meaning they have a higher meat-to-feed ratio than beef, pork, lamb or chicken.

 - Insects can be a good source of not only protein, but also vitamins, minerals, and fats.
 For example, crickets are high in calcium, and termites are rich in iron.
 Giant silkworm moth larvae provide copper, zinc, iron, thiamin, and riboflavin.

 - One study noted that food collection of a crop pest grasshopper, Sphenarium purpurascens, may be a viable alternative to pesticide use in Mexico’s Puebla–Tlaxcala Valley.
 Collection of pest insects for food has a long history.

 - We eat them anyway.
 Some estimates suggest that we eat from one to two pounds of insects each year, and without knowing it.
 We might as well make it a conscious part of caring for the environment.